Loading...

 Key person income protection (also called key man income protection) pays your business if essential employees cannot work due to illness or injury

-Compare key person income protection insurance quotes from specialist UK providers.
+Compare key person income protection insurance information from specialist UK providers.

 Key person income protection provides monthly payments to cover the revenue your key employee would have generated.
 Keep cash flowing while they recover.